 - A commitment to annual appropriations designed to reduce the unfunded accrued liability of the Indiana State Teachers' Retirement Fund.

 - Monies deposited in the Teachers' Retirement Fund or the Pension Stabilization Fund, a sub-fund of the Teachers' Retirement Fund, must only be used for the sole purpose of paying teacher pensions.

 - A military service credit policy that treats all retired teacher veterans equitably.

-- Continue to call, write letters and/or send an email to legislators to ask support for our legislative programs and to thank them for their support.
+- Call, write letters, and/or send an email to legislators to ask for support for our legislative programs and to thank them for their support.

 - Write letters to local newspaper editors urging support and/or thanking legislators for supporting our legislative program.

 - Maintain personal contact with your state legislators.

 - Establish email and/or telephone lists so that contacts can be made on vital legislative issues.

 - Continue state, area, or local luncheons or breakfasts to discuss our issues with legislators.